-- Business retention and expansion design and initiate a BRE program in Saanich, with a focus on strategic growthoriented sectors and reinforcement of the OCP's economic policies. - Business facilitation in core sectors partner with and support sector organizations and stakeholders in core sectors where there is existing development potential and deliverable projects.
-Priority should be given to the following: - Agriculture and food provide support to the District's Agriculture and Food Security Planner on implementation of the Agriculture and Food Security Plan and Food Hub Feasibility Study on matters related to business and supply chain development, land access for producers and recruitment.
-Work with CRFAIR in establishing a Regional Food Policy Council and support producers and young agrarians access land and production facilities. - Agri-tourism work with Saanich peninsula farms, food and beverage producers, CFAIR and Destination Greater Victoria to expand and promote Flavour Trails as a destination product in Saanich with potential linkages to active travel, sports and nature-based experiences.
-Continue to work with the 'Saanich Peninsula Tourism Partners' group on developing a tourism strategy for the Peninsula and support projects and initiatives to expand and diversify Agri-Tourism in Saanich.

-Construction and real estate - engage the real estate and construction sector to provide the innovative, affordable housing that Saanich requires.
-A major component of this outreach has already been discussed previously in the business climate section but inviting developers and contractors who share Saanich's housing vision to work with the community is also needed.

-Film - work with the Victoria Film Commission to promote Saanich as a film location, provide information on film locations, provide access to civic services, assist companies with obtaining film permits, facilitate engagement with residents and businesses to identify restrictions to filming and work with other departments such as Parks, Recreation and Community Services, Engineering and Saanich Police on location management.
-The District should also develop policies that strengthen the internal process for film permits and establish pricing for the use of civic assets by the sector that generate a competitive return on investment.

-- Sport tourism continue to work with Destination Greater Victoria and Greater Victoria Sport Tourism Commission on expanding sport assets and events to drive visitation and increase overnight stays that generate a higher spend for local businesses.
+- Business Retention and Expansion design and initiate a BRE program in Saanich, with a focus on strategic growth-oriented sectors and reinforcement of the OCP's economic policies. - Business facilitation in core sectors partner with and support sector organizations and stakeholders in core sectors where there is existing development potential and deliverable projects.
+Priority should be given to the following: - Agriculture and food provide support to the District's Agriculture and Food Security Planner on implementation of the Agriculture and Food Security Plan and Food Hub Feasibility Study on matters related to business and supply chain development, land access for producers and recruitment of a food hub operator.
+Support CRFAIR in establishing a Regional Food Policy Council.
+Work with CRFAIR in establishing a Regional Food Policy Council and support producers and young agrarians access land and production facilities. - Agri-tourism work with Saanich peninsula farms, food and beverage producers and Destination Greater Victoria to expand and promote Flavour Trails as a destination product with potential linkages to sports and nature-based experiences. - Construction and Real Estate engage the real estate and construction sector to provide the innovative, affordable housing that Saanich requires.
+A major component of this outreach has already been discussed previously in the business climate section but inviting developers and contractors who share Saanich's housing vision to work with the community is also needed. - Film work with the Victoria Film Commission to promote Saanich as a film location, provide information on film locations, provide access to civic services, assist companies with obtaining film permits, facilitate engagement with residents and businesses to identify restrictions to filming and work with other departments such as Parks, Recreation and Community Services, Engineering and Saanich Police on location management.
+The District should also develop policies that strengthen the internal process for film permits and establish pricing for the use of civic assets by the sector that generate a competitive return on investment. - Sport tourism continue to work with Destination Greater Victoria and Greater Victoria Sport Tourism Commission on expanding sport assets and events to drive visitation and increase overnight stays that generate a higher spend for local businesses.
 The enhanced hotel offer discussed previously is needed to benefit from overnight stays, especially if it specializes in sport/event hosting.
-The Economic Development office can also work with Parks, Recreation and Community Services on future feasibility and business planning for sports venues and facilities. and with other departments on the use of Municipal and Regional District Tax proceeds for tourism development. - Business Improvement Areas (BIAs) continue to support BIAs that have been established by bylaw in Saanich with focused assistance on initiatives that substantively contribute to the District's Villages and Centres area planning and involve this Strategy's target sectors. - Labour market program access work with local service providers and industry to access WorkBC Labour Market Partnership Program funding for primary and secondary research on the local labour market, specifically on barriers and opportunities for increasing participation at all education and skill levels.
-Promote the Canada/BC Provincial Nominee Program to local employers (business, institutions and non-government organization) and NGO partners like TalentLift and Talent Beyond Boundaries, focusing on health care and tech occupations that the Province has prioritized and Saanich has need for. - Indigenous partnerships support Indigenous economic reconciliation and social equity through partnerships with the individual First Nations, IPC, Victoria Native Friendship Centre and the BC Métis Federation.
+The Economic Development office can also work with Parks, Recreation and Community Services on future feasibility and business planning for

+- sports venues and facilities. and with other departments on the use of Municipal and Regional District Tax proceeds for tourism development. - Business Improvement Areas (BIAs) continue to support BIAs that have been established by bylaw in Saanich with focused assistance on initiatives that substantively contribute to the District's Villages and Centres area planning and involve this Strategy's target sectors. - Labour market program access work with local service providers and industry to access WorkBC Labour Market Partnership Program funding for primary and secondary research on the local labour market, specifically on barriers and opportunities for increasing participation at all education and skill levels.
+Promote the Canada/BC Provincial Nominee Program to local employers (business, institutions and non-government organization) and NGO partners like TalentLift and Talent Beyond Boundaries, focusing on health care and tech occupations that the Province has prioritized and Saanich has need for. - Indigenous partnerships support Indigenous economic reconciliation and social equity through partnerships with the IPC, Victoria Native Friendship Centre and the BC Métis Federation.

-B. Place marketing
+B. Place Marketing